KYOCUTI/PlaceholderAPI-Javascript-Expansion-Scripts/README.md

 **Here’s a step-by-step guide on how to use the JavaScript PlaceholderAPI expansion:**

-1. **Download PlaceholderAPI**: First, download PlaceholderAPI from here.
+1. **Download PlaceholderAPI**: First, download PlaceholderAPI from here [PlaceholderAPI on SpigotMC](https://www.spigotmc.org/resources/placeholderapi.6245/).

 2. **Install PlaceholderAPI**: Install it in your Minecraft plugins folder.